BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

   files will be generated.
 - With `useCookies` you can disable the usage of cookies on the web-app.
 Cookies are only used to save users settings, so they don't need to set them again each time they revisit the map.
+- `enableFreeFlight` allows you to enable/disable the free-flight-mode in the web-app.
 - Using the list `maps` you can define as many maps as you want.
 Each configured map will appear in a drop-down on the web-app where you can switch between them.<br>
   The generated config has 3 maps pre-configured as an example. **Remember to remove the pre-generated maps if you